The Serengeti Cat---

 PENALIZE: Spots tending toward bars on side of body; two-toned (rosetted) spots; heavy ticking; small ears; short legs

-WITHHOLD ALL AWARDS: White tail tip, toes or white anywhere on the body except for small locket described above.
+WITHHOLD ALL AWARDS: White tail tip, toes or white anywhere on the body.
 Miniaturization.
 Blue eyes.

 .................................